althonos/pyrodigal/README.md

 The Prodigal code was written by [Doug Hyatt](https://github.com/hyattpd) and is distributed under the terms of the GPLv3 as well.
 See `vendor/Prodigal/LICENSE` for more information.

-*This project is in no way not affiliated, sponsored, or otherwise endorsed by the [original Prodigal authors](https://github.com/hyattpd).
+*This project is in no way affiliated, sponsored, or otherwise endorsed by the [original Prodigal authors](https://github.com/hyattpd).
 It was developed by [Martin Larralde](https://github.com/althonos/) during his PhD project at the [European Molecular Biology Laboratory](https://www.embl.de/) in